Victorian bias in the Australian Football League

 Victorian bias in the Australian Football League is an assertion by critics of the Australian Football League (AFL) that there is a bias or favouritism towards its Victorian-based clubs.

 Background

-In 1982 the VFL relocated the South Melbourne Football Club to Sydney in New South Wales with the following decade seeing the competition established clubs in all Australian mainland states.
-By 1997 there were 10 clubs located in Victoria and 6 clubs located outside of that the state.
-After a further series of expansion clubs being introduced the AFL consists of 8 clubs outside Victoria whilst retaining 10 clubs inside it.
+In 1982 ,the VFL relocated the South Melbourne Football Club to Sydney in New South Wales, with the following decade seeing the competition expand to have clubs in all five Australian mainland states.
+By 1997, there were ten clubs located in Victoria and six clubs located interstate.

+After further expansion, the AFL consists of 18 clubs, eight of these being interstate clubs: the AFL will expand to 19 clubs in 2028 with the admission of Tasmania to the competition, giving a ninth interstate club.
 This imbalance of clubs inside and outside Victoria is often cited as the main, or even only, cause of any bias.

 Commonly cited examples of bias

 Grand final location

 Due to long-term contractual agreements with the Victorian Government and Melbourne Cricket Club, the AFL Grand Final is always played at the Melbourne Cricket Ground, even when no Victorian clubs compete.
 The current contract expires after 2059, with the most recent extension signed in 2018.